bigmlcom/bigmler/docs/index.rst

 in its tree.
 You provide the ``--min-nodes`` and ``--max-nodes`` that define the range and ``--nodes-step`` controls the increment in each step.
-The command runs a k-fold evaluation (see ``--k-folds`` option) on a model built with each node threshold in you range and tries to maximize the evaluation metric you chose (again, default is ``accuracy``).
+The command runs a k-fold evaluation (see ``--k-folds`` option) on a model built with each node threshold in you range and tries to optimize the evaluation metric you chose (again, default is ``accuracy``).
 If improvement stops (see the --staleness option) or the node threshold reaches the ``--max-nodes`` limit, the process ends and shows the node threshold that